bloomberg/memray/README.md

   -h, --help            Show this help message and exit -v, --verbose         Increase verbosity.
 Option is additive and can be specified up to 3 times

-Please submit feedback, ideas, and bugs by filing a new issue at https://github.com/bloomberg/memray/issues
+Please submit feedback, ideas, and bug reports by filing a new issue at https://github.com/bloomberg/memray/issues
 ```

 To use Memray over a script or a single python file you can use